Protect your rights and maximize your payout after a Texas car accident. We answer key questions and show you how to build a strong insurance claim.

 “…a driver shall, if following another vehicle, maintain an assured clear distance between the two vehicles so that, considering the speed of the vehicles, traffic, and the conditions of the highway, the operator can safely stop without colliding with the preceding vehicle…”

 During the trial witnesses testified they saw the light turn green but Laurie didn’t move.
-They also testified that they saw her texting.
-The witnesses said the light had been green for several seconds, and Laurie was still stopped and texting when Richie collided with the rear of her car.
-Because Texas does not have a statewide ban on the use of cellphones while driving, Laurie was not issued a traffic citation.
+The witnesses said the light had been green for several seconds, and Laurie was still stopped when Richie collided with the rear of her car.

-Laurie was driving in the right lane of a 4 lane highway and Richie was driving behind her.
+Laurie was driving in the right lane of a four-lane highway and Richie was driving behind her.
 Thinking Laurie was driving too slowly, he decided to pass her to the left.
 Once he had passed her vehicle, Ritchie signaled his intention to move back into the right lane in front of Laurie.
-As he re-entered the right lane, he struck the front drivers side quarter panel of Laurie’s car causing a crash.
+As he re-entered the right lane, he hit the front of Laurie’s car causing a crash and seriously injuring Laurie.

 When the police arrived they issued a traffic citation to Richie under Section 545.053 (2) which states in part:

 “…a driver… may not move back to the right side of the roadway until safely clear of the passed vehicle.”

 However, a witness told the police they saw Laurie speed up when Richie was trying to re-enter the lane in front of her, causing Richie to hit her car.
 The police issued a traffic citation to Laurie under Section 545.053 (b)(2) which reads in part:

 “…a driver… may not accelerate until completely passed by the passing vehicle.”